jetbrains-academy/rustlings-course/Fearless Concurrency/Using Threads to Run Code Simultaneously/Creating a New Thread with spawn/task.md

 ### Creating a New Thread with `spawn`

-To create a new thread, we call the `thread::spawn` function and pass it a closure (we talked about closures in Chapter 13) containing the code we want to run in the new thread.
+To create a new thread, we call the `thread::spawn` function and pass it a closure (we talked about closures in the [Closures](course://Standard Library Types/Closures) lesson) containing the code we want to run in the new thread.
 The example in the code snippet below prints some text from a main thread and other text from a new thread:

 ```rust
     use std::thread;